 Making Excuses for Wrong Partners

-It’s not uncommon for relationship addicts to make excuses for the partner’s bad behavior.
+It’s not uncommon for relationship addicts to make excuses for their partner’s bad behavior.
 They may say something like, “Well, I know I complain about him being abusive, but I stay with him for all the times when he’s good to me.”
 Unfortunately, people who are addicted to relationships tend to attract the wrong kind of partners—often those who are narcissistic, unfaithful, and use manipulation to keep the other person in line.

 Moreover, relationship addicts will frequently drive away good partners because of their obsessive behavior, neediness, or general lack of self-worth and self-esteem.
 Instead, they will settle for another person who is less than deserving to feel needed and be in a relationship.
 Their fear of abandonment is enough to keep these individuals in a bad relationship because they think that it is better than being alone.